JiaxiongQ/DeepLiDAR/README.md

                --loadmodel (optional)\
                --savemodel (path for saving model)
 ```
-3. Use the following command to train the depth part I of our net on KITTI and [1](after load the parameters of [2]).
+3. Use the following command to train the depth part I of our net on KITTI(after load the parameters of [2]).
 ```
 python trainD.py --datapath (your KITTI dataset folder)\
                --epochs 20\